Martha Longhurst

-Martha Longhurst (also Hartley) is a fictional character from the British soap opera Coronation Street.
+Martha Longhurst is a fictional character from the British ITV soap opera Coronation Street.
 She was played by Lynne Carol from the show's inception in 1960, from the second episode until the character's death in 1964.

-Creation
+Creation and casting

 The character of Martha was conceived early on, when Tony Warren realised that the character he devised Ena Sharples (Violet Carson) would need some drinking companions.
-His experiences of the real-world Ena's and their cronies greatly informed the character; Warren said of it, "Whenever you got tough old viragoes like Ena, they always had henchmen.
+His experiences of the real-world Enas and their cronies greatly informed the character; Warren said of it, "Whenever you got tough old viragoes like Ena, they always had henchmen.
 They generally had a talkative one that could be shouted down, and then there was always a silent one who nodded but was a bit rebellious".
 The former character outline turned into Martha Longhurst, and the latter Minnie Caldwell (Margot Bryant).

-Casting

 Martha was present in the second of the two dry runs made in November 1960, where she was played by fellow Welsh-born actress Doris Hare.
 During final casting for the show proper, casting director Margaret Morris offered Hare the larger part of Ena Sharples, but Hare, a noted theatre actress had to turn it down as she had commitments with the Royal Shakespeare Company.

 Lynne Carol had been a child performer since the age of three and went on to have a long career in theatre, radio and television.
 Though Martha was said to be the second-oldest character in the programme, 46-year-old Carol was given the part of the 64-year-old Martha.
 Her relative youth compared with her co-stars was obscured by the character's wardrobe, with Martha normally wearing a hairnet, beret, spectacles, and an old mackintosh, all of which were provided by Carol who bought them second-hand in a jumble sale.

 Development

+Friendships

 Martha and Minnie were initially supporting characters, with their storylines revolving around Ena Sharples.
-Over time, they got stories of their own, notably Martha's attempts to affect a relationship with her old school friend Ted Ashley (Jerold Wells).
+Over time, they got stories of their own, notably Martha's attempts to effect a relationship with her old school friend Ted Ashley (Jerold Wells).

 The three were most often seen in the Rovers snug, where they reminisced and shared the latest gossip over glasses of milk stout.
 Most of these scenes weren't connected to any storylines, but proved very popular with viewers.
 Carol stated in an interview, "The scriptwriters used to say that.
 'We don't need to think about scenes for you, you three, we can say anything, and as soon as they see those three chairs round the table that's it, and you can make it funny without meaning to, just by being ordinary.'"
 About the popularity of Martha in particular, Carol once told Weekend: "There are an awful lot of Marthas in the world.
 Some viewers used to tell me to mind my own business but most people could see that Martha was really a pathetic old dear."